Sayar1106/awesome-data-scientist/README.md

 [![Python Data Science](http://i3.ytimg.com/vi/LHBE6Q9XlzI/hqdefault.jpg)](https://www.youtube.com/watch?v=LHBE6Q9XlzI)

+These two courses are freely available by freecodecamp on Youtube.
+I found the content really easy to understand for beginners.
+They are lengthy but they provide a fantastic coverage of performing Data Analysis using Python.

 ### Kaggle Notebooks and/or Project 1

 At this point which should be around the 2-4 month mark, you should be able to start working on Kaggle.
 By this, I do not mean competing in competitions.